cspwcspw/Yet-Another-Energy-Monitor/README.md

   So the main program is organized something like this: (The real code might be a bit messier, but follows these ideas...)

+  Update: When I ported the system to an ESP32 I had more ADC resolution.
+  I decided to best accommodate arbitrary hardware or ADCs, I should convert every ADC into a value between 0 and 1.
+But that is a bit awkward: for humans, expressing the value as a percentage seemed easier.
+So I now scale every ADC raw reading into a double value in the range [0-100).
+The midpoint of the ADC scale is always assumed to be 50% of full-scale, initially.

   ```

+const int ADC_Range = 1024;    // for Uno.
+4096 for ESP32
+const int smoothingReads = 4;  // The Uno gets away nicely with just 1

 const int mainsFrequency = 50;
 const int numSamplesPerCycle = 100;  // Samples to take per mains A/C cycle.
 long timeBetweenClampSamples =